mrcavalcanti/mosaicoo/docs/sources/enterprise/enhanced_ldap.md

 of certain LDAP groups to automatically be added or removed as members to certain teams in Grafana.

 Grafana keeps track of all synchronized users in teams, and you can see which users have been synchronized from LDAP in the team members list, see `LDAP` label in screenshot.
-This mechanism allows Grafana to remove an existing synchronized user from a team when its LDAP group membership changes.
+This mechanism allows Mosaicoo to remove an existing synchronized user from a team when its LDAP group membership changes.
 This mechanism also allows you to manually add a user as member of a team, and it will not be removed when the user signs in.
-This gives you flexibility to combine LDAP group memberships and Grafana team memberships.
+This gives you flexibility to combine LDAP group memberships and Mosaicoo team memberships.

 [Learn more about team sync.]({{< relref "team-sync.md" >}})